 I am not familiar with the books, so I cannot comment on how this movie works as an adaptation.
 I will say that as a movie, I was very impressed.
 It has a perfect soundtrack by Gabriel Yared and the uncanny cinematography does a good job of complimenting the emotions that are being portrayed on screen.

 As for the acting, Matt Damon’s performance is excellent as Tom Ripley.
-He captures the selfishness, the jealousy, and the cunningness of the amoral sophisticated epicurean who wants to live the high life, but also has a desire to be loved.
-Likewise, Jude Law is enthralling as the selfish, spoiled brat Dickie Greenleaf, who sees people as only playthings before disregarding.
-Their relationship had several romantic overtones, which did confuse me because Tom seemed straight, but perhaps a con artist like him can make himself to be whatever he needs at any given moment.
+He captures the selfishness, jealousy, and cunningness of the amoral sophisticated epicurean who wants to live the high life, but also has a desire to be loved.
+Likewise, Jude Law is enthralling as the selfish, spoiled brat Dickie Greenleaf, who sees people as only playthings before disregarding them.
+Their relationship had several romantic overtones, which confused me because Tom seemed straight, but perhaps a con artist like him can make himself be whatever he needs at any given moment.

-Normally, I do not like movies were the “villain” is the main character as directors can often portray their lifestyle as glamorous.
+Normally, I do not like movies where the “villain” is the main character as directors can often portray their lifestyle as glamorous.
 However, they did not do this with Tom Ripley.
-While he is portrayed somewhat sympathetically, the life he leads is one of paranoia and even with sometimes instant gratification, he is constantly looking over his shoulder wondering if he would get caught in his schemes.
+While he is portrayed somewhat sympathetically, the life he leads is one of paranoia, and even with sometimes instant gratification, he is constantly looking over his shoulder wondering if he will get caught in his schemes.
 I found that portrayed very well in this feature.

 Bottom line, The Talented Mr. Ripley is an engaging and entertaining film that has a dynamic antagonist in Tom Ripley as its center.
 With high-quality performances from the cast and a superb story, the movie is not for the faint of heart but is a good piece of cinema.